 A Night Water post about Lucozade was shared in Slack channel at Retirable.
 I couldn’t imagine a world where I didn’t know the definitive ranking of 4 flavors of a drink I’d never previously heard of, so I immediately subscribed and have been an avid reader ever since.

-Where were you when you found you were Night Water’s 50th subscriber?
+Where were you when you found out you were Night Water’s 50th subscriber?

 I was at The Standard Biergarten with some colleagues and the author of Night Water when I was reminded to confirm my subscription.
 (If you’re reading this, you must already know, but I learned that it wasn’t enough to just put my email address in.
 I also had to confirm my subscription before receiving the refreshing, late night content I was looking for.1) In the moment, I couldn’t believe that I was lucky enough to hold this milestone.